 Bentley returned to NCAA Division II tournament action in 1993 when it captured the Northeast-10 regular season championship and was ranked 11th in the final national rankings.

 Lawson, the winningest and longest-tenured coach in the program’s history, also ranks high amongst the top Division II coaches nationally in both winning percentage and victories.
-Among active Division II coaches with at least 20 years of experience, he has the seventh highest career winning percentage, and he is 17th among active Division II coaches in wins.
+Among active Division II coaches with at least 20 years of experience, he has the sixth highest career winning percentage, and he is 17th among active Division II coaches in wins.
 He is the only man who has been named the Northeast-10 Coach of the Year and the NABC Division II Northeast Region Coach of the Year more than four times, winning the conference award six times (1993, 2004, 2005, 2007, 2008, 2016) and the regional honor on five occasions (1993, 2004, 2005, 2007, 2008).
 He was the Division II Bulletin National Coach of the Year in 2005, and the Basketball Times co-Division II Coach of the Year in 2007 and 2008.
 He has also been cited by the New England Basketball Coaches Association (1993, 2004) and the New England Basketball Hall of Fame (2004).

 Prior to coming to Bentley, Lawson spent coaching stints at Fairfield University (assistant in 1991), Dartmouth College (assistant in 1984-85), Lexington High School (assistant from 1982-84) and Upper Cape Regional High School (head coach from 1980-82).